 What attracted you to the course?

-My role as an advanced nurse practitioner involves trauma-informed patient-centered care of individuals who have experienced sexual violence, and who require a forensic medical examination, either via police referral or self-referral via SARC (sexual assault response co-ordination service) and NHS 24.
+My role as an advanced nurse practitioner involves trauma-informed patient-centred care of individuals who have experienced sexual violence, and who require a forensic medical examination, either via police referral or self-referral via SARC (sexual assault response co-ordination service) and NHS 24.
 Undertaking the PgCert Advanced Forensic Nursing Practice course was the next step in my personal and professional academic journey.

 The area of forensic medical services in under review in Scotland brought about the introduction of Forensic Medical Services Bill by Scottish Government, and the course was developed to enhance forensic trained nurses' skills, and potentially develop a future nursing workforce of sexual offence nurse examiners within Scotland.